elasticserver/cft_smartcloud/README.md

   from the environment variables SMARTCLOUD_USERNAME and SMARTCLOUD_PASSWORD automatically (it's created at the bottom of smartcloud.rb)

-using the commandline helper
+Using the commandline
 ==

-    smartcloud [method of smartcloud.rb]

-to see a list of methods:
+To see a list of methods:

     smartcloud help

-examples:
+Examples:

       smartcloud display_volumes
+      smartcloud display_volumes Location=82 State=MOUNTED
       smartcloud display_instances
-      smartcloud display_instance 12345
       smartcloud delete_instances 12345 12346 12347
-      smartcloud "describe_instance('12345')"
+      smartcloud display_images Name="Red Hat"
-      smartcloud "display_instances(:Location => 82, :Name => 'match_this')"

-      smartcloud delete_unused_keys # this one will prompt for every key
+      smartcloud display_instances Name="Red Hat" Location=82

 The 'display_*' methods are intended to generate pretty human readable displays, while the describe methods will return pretty-formatted hashes, or singular values.

+To save time when dealing with large responses, such as the describe_images call, you can save a response in its native XML format:

-      smartcloud display_volumes
+      smartcloud display_images -S /tmp/images.xml

-get a list of all available methods
-===

-console:

-      >> @smartcloud.help

-commandline

-      > smartcloud help

-These won't tell you the arguments, you have to look at smartcloud.rb for the args.
+You can then replay the response, using filters on it

+      smartcloud display_images Name='Red Hat' -R /tmp/images.xml

 RestClient vs CurlHttpClient
 ===